 Applicants must complete a medical examination and be accepted by the Oklahoma State Police Pension and Retirement System.
 Drug and alcohol testing are Included in the medical examination.

 Prior to starting the academy, all applicants are required to undergo a psychological examination.
 The Minnesota Multiphasic Personality Inventory (MMPI) or similar instrument will be administered during this phase.

 Applicants who are accepted into academy will begin their

 employment as a Police Recruit with the Oklahoma City Police Department.
 The

 academy lasts approximately 28 weeks and is a non-residential academy.

 Applicants are paid employees while attending the academy.
 All uniforms and

 equipment are provided.

 The police recruit will attend the Oklahoma City Police Department Recruit Training Academy.
 The course of instruction includes but is not limited to:

-Upon successful completion of the academy, the recruit will become a certified police officer through the Council on Law Enforcement Education and Training (C.L.E.E.T.) and will be eligible for up to 30 college credit hours.
+Upon successful completion of the academy, the recruit will become a certified police officer through the Council on Law Enforcement Education and Training (C.L.E.E.T.).

 Field Training Program